O-G-A/alx-low_level_programming/0x09-static_libraries/README.md

-#Th task on  C - Static libraries
+#Task on  C - Static libraries